10 Best Protein Shakes for Weight Loss of 2026

 Based on the recommended dietary allowance, a person needs 0.8 g of protein per kilogram (kg) of body weight per day to meet their basic protein needs.

-To figure out your own protein needs based on this range, first convert your weight in pounds to kilograms.
-Do this by dividing your weight in pounds by 2.2.
-Then, multiply your weight in kilograms by 1 and 1.3 to see a potential protein goal for the day for weight loss.
-For a 150-pound (lb) person, this would be about 68 to 89 g of protein per day.
+To calculate your protein needs based on this range, first convert your weight from pounds (lb) to kg by dividing it by 2.2.
+Then multiply your weight in kg by 1.2 and by 1.6 to see potential daily protein goals for weight loss.
+For a 150-lb person, this would be about 82 to 109 g of protein per day.

 What Are the Drawbacks to Supplementing My Diet With Protein Shakes?

-While protein shakes and powders are helpful tools, using them sometimes has downsides.
+While protein shakes and powders are helpful tools, using them can sometimes have downsides.
 “Aim to get protein from whole foods first.
-At the end of the day, whole foods are more satiating, provide more nutrients beyond just protein, and are less processed compared to protein powders,” said Tieu.
+At the end of the day, whole foods are more satiating, provide more nutrients beyond just protein, and are less processed compared to protein powders,” says Tieu.

-“Drinking shakes too often in place of whole foods may also mean missing out on important nutrients like fiber, vitamins, and minerals,” agreed Zolis.
-Further, Zolis said that some protein sources, such as whey or pea protein, can cause bloating and abdominal discomfort.
+“Drinking shakes too often in place of whole foods may also mean missing out on important nutrients like fiber, vitamins, and minerals,” says Zolis.
+Further, Zolis says that some protein sources, such as whey or pea protein, can cause bloating and abdominal discomfort.
 To minimize side effects, she recommends protein shakes “as a helpful add-on — not the main source of protein in your diet.”

 Are protein shakes a good meal replacement?

-For most people, it's likely OK to drink a protein shake daily, but it's better to focus on working more whole, nutritious foods into your diet when possible.
+For most people, it’s likely okay to drink a protein shake daily, but it’s better to focus on working more whole, nutritious foods into your diet when possible.

 Yes, you can increase protein just by incorporating more protein-rich food sources into your regular diet.
 High-protein foods include Greek yogurt, meats, poultry, fish, beans, lentils, and soy products.
 For example, 4 oz of chicken breast is about the size of a deck of cards and has about 34 g of protein.